buildingSMART-Finland/InfraModel/markdown/waterways.md

 ## Surface and structural model

-The structural model of a waterway is described in detail in {{refsec Structural model}}.
+The structural model of a waterway is described in detail in {{refsec structuralmodel}}.
 The surface model contains at least one triangular mesh that describes the bottom of the waterway.
 The structural model contain at least the water level in addition to this.
 It is possible to define *surface codes* (**surfaceCoding**) for all surfaces.

 It is possible to attach source data point and breakline information to surfaces.
-The process is described in further detail in {{refsec Source data}}.
+The process is described in further detail in {{refsec sourcedata}}.

 {{figure Water_structuremodel.png}}

-## Waterway plan features
+## Waterway plan features {#sec:waterwayplanfeatures}

 The waterway planimetric features such as guard rails, lightpole or signage footings that are assigned to a particular waterway are described under *roadways*.
 A *roadways collection* **\<Roadways>** may consist of several *roadway* **\<Roadway>** elements.
 Each *roadway* has a reference to its *stationing reference line* **\<Alignment>**, and it can hold a number of **\<PlanFeatures>**.